 - The reduction of corrective operations in favor of prevention.

 - Better control of the activity of subcontractors and external service providers.

 - Optimization of inventory management (better output control, help with inventories, optimization of the rotation rate, etc.).

 - Traceability of equipment, sometimes to meet regulatory constraints.

 - Decision support thanks to the provision of more objective indicators, in particular decisions to renew equipment.

 CMMS Is Essential In The Manufacturing

-The CMMS plays a preponderant role in the manufacturing.
-An example on the food industry turns out to be relevant.
-The agri-food sector brings together all the industrial activities aimed at transforming raw materials from livestock, fishing or agriculture into industrial foods.
+The CMMS plays a preponderant role in manufacturing.
+An example of the food industry turns out to be relevant.
+The agri-food sector brings together all the industrial activities aimed at transforming raw materials from livestock, fishing, or agriculture into industrial foods.

 Governed by several strict regulations, the sector is managed by severe standards imposed by the Government.
 A very small mistake can be devastating to consumer health.
 A tiny imperfection can thus damage the reputation of the manufacturer and also engage its long-term liability.

 It is, therefore, necessary to handle the equipment with caution in order to avoid infecting all the production (food).
 Each maintenance procedure is unique and very specific, but also, the devices admit complex maintenance.
 It is mandatory that cleanliness and hygiene be exemplary and must in no way cause wear and damage to the devices.
 They must not be harmful to the staff.
 To avoid these inconveniences, the plant must set up a maintenance system that continually responds to the environmental conditions in force, to new production constraints, and to changes in standards.
 This standardization is part of a process that reassures consumers about their fear of intoxication.